project-ida/two-state-quantum-systems/src/05-excitation-transfer.md

 $$H =  \frac{\Delta E}{2} \sigma_z + \hbar\omega\left(a^{\dagger}a +\frac{1}{2}\right) + U\left( a^{\dagger} + a \right)\sigma_x$$

-where we recognie $\Delta E$ as the transition energy of the TSS, $\hbar\omega$ the energy of a single boson and $U$ as the strength of the interaction between the TSS and the boson field.
+where we recognise $\Delta E$ as the transition energy of the TSS, $\hbar\omega$ the energy of a single boson and $U$ as the strength of the interaction between the TSS and the boson field.

 We described the states of the system above using the notation $|n,\pm \rangle$.